-To my surprise, my daughter ate up her broccoli without hesitation; my son on the other hand, was not as willing.
+To my surprise, my daughter ate up her broccoli without hesitation.
+My son on the other hand was not as willing.
 So I mixed his broccoli with a little pear purée and watched him gobble it up!
 That's when I learned the power of blending.

-- Variety: Don't take the easy way out by feeding your little one the same food over and over again because she likes it.
+- Variety: Don't take the easy way out by feeding your baby the same food over and over again because she likes it.
 Try introducing one new flavour a week.
 Then depending on her reaction, blend the flavour with current favourites.
 Offering variety prepares her for a balanced diet down the road.

 - Spice it up!
 I love culturally diverse foods and encourage adding subtle amounts of seasonings such as garlic, ginger, oregano, cinnamon and nutmeg to meals.
 Offering a variety of tastes and seasonings as your baby is starting solids can help their palates diversify, reducing picky eating down the road.
 Just avoid unneeded and unhealthy added sugars, salt, colourings and preservatives.

 - Don't force food: If your baby is growing and is healthy then you can relax from time to time and let them tell you when they are finished eating.
 I'm not a fan of the old-school thought of finishing every last morsel on the plate.
-Instead seeing how much my children typically eat allows me to gauge portion size better and waste less food.
+Instead seeing how much my children typically eat allows me to better gauge portion size and waste less food.

 - Eat with your baby: It's always a good idea to start family meal times as soon as possible.
 When your baby is starting solids, they can eat breakfast with you!
 As they progress through the journey of setting regular feeding times, coordinate to develop the same eating pattern as the adults in the family.
 Sitting and eating with your child takes all of the pressure off of them to eat (as you are eating your own food, not concentrating solely on baby eating his).
 Eating healthy, balanced meals with your baby also creates positive role modeling, which will pay off for years to come.